 Compared to English riders, Western riders have a certain image to uphold as rugged individuals decked out in style with a cowboy hat to top it off.
 It’s a cultural signifier that sets them apart from their counterparts in Europe and gentrified New England.

-While this lack of safety stems from cultural tradition, it puts Western riders at risk of brain injury.
+While this lack of safety may stem from cultural tradition, it puts Western riders at risk of brain injury.
 Therefore, we don’t advocate skipping a helmet when you ride, just to look like a cowboy.